We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, unless you have a crib and toddler bed combo, you may end up buying a toddler bed and then a twin bed as your child grows.
 That’s why some parents skip the toddler bed and move directly from a crib to a twin mattress.

-In general, a twin mattress measures 38 inches by 75 inches, and a twin XL mattress measures 38 inches by 80 inches.
+In general, a twin mattress measures 38 x 75 in., and a twin XL mattress measures 38 x 80 in.
 A twin XL provides extra length, which comes in handy if you’re trying to make a bed last for many years.

 We considered many criteria when selecting the best twin mattresses for toddlers, including: